Arturo Jauretche National University: Media

 The university owns a radio station, a digital magazine and an online TV broadcasting website.
 The Revista Mestiza (the university's digital magazine) publishes articles written by professors and students, related to politics and culture.

 International cooperation

-The National University Arturo Jauretche is a founding member of the International Web of Academic Cooperation (COMPA) along with other universities from Colombia, Mexico and Peru.
+The Arturo Jauretche National University is a founding member of the International Web of Academic Cooperation (COMPA) along with other universities from Colombia, Mexico and Peru.